 The job market is quickly expanding, and the unemployment rate is very low, making Meridian a great place for employment opportunities.
 Plus, the crime rate is low, which is another attractive feature that makes this city even more desirable.
 Landlords should have little problem finding tenants looking to live and rent in Meridian.

 - Median home price: $782,512

 - Increase in price over the past year: -3.0%

 Located north of Boise, Eagle is a fast-growing city in Idaho.
 In fact, the population is growing so quickly that the demand for housing is very strong, prompting builders to construct hundreds of new homes to meet the demand.

 You can see the demand on housing in Eagle simply by the rapid increase in average home prices, which now sits at just over $782,000.
 Over the past year, home prices have decreased by 3% though are expected to inch up over the next 12 months.

 People moving to Eagle are interested in the city’s proximity to Boise and its labor market while also having the convenience and privilege of the great outdoors and plenty of space.
 Lot sizes tend to be much bigger in Eagle compared to the center of Boise, giving residents plenty of space to roam, and the prices reflect that.

-Landlords can take advantage of handsome rents just over $2,000 a month, as well as high demand for housing and an upward trajectory in appreciation.
+Landlords can take advantage of handsome rents of just over $1,660 a month, as well as high demand for housing and an upward trajectory in appreciation.